josecarlosrt/figma-design/README.md

 # Figma to Code - Responsive Design Implementation

 This project is a direct **translation of a Figma design into functional HTML**, with a strong emphasis on pixel-perfect implementation using **Tailwind CSS**, minimal **JavaScript**, and no front-end framework.
-It serves as a focused showcase of my ability to take a design file and bring it to life in the browser—faithfully, responsively, and cleanly.
+It serves as a focused showcase of my ability to take a design file and bring it to life in the browser, faithfully, responsively, and cleanly.

 ## 🔍 Purpose